SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 If the function or method returns a value, you write ``async`` before the return arrow (``->``).
 For example,
-here's how you might fetch the names of a collection of photos from a server:
+here's how you might fetch the names of photos in a gallery:

 .. testcode:: async-function-shape